 Whole genome sequencing (WGS) is a method of next generation sequencing that can provide comprehensive genomic data.
-Sequencing a cancer patient's whole genome can help researchers and clinicians better assess patients’ prognoses and tailor treatment plans based on their molecular profile, an approach called precision medicine.
+Sequencing a cancer patient's whole genome may help researchers better understand the genetic components of cancer pathogenesis, including heritability and the identification of cancer driver genes.

-Targeted next generation sequencing can be a cost-effective, faster alternative to whole genome sequencing if researchers or clinicians already know what regions of the genome will provide helpful data.
-Many cancers have unknown genetic background, so sequencing the whole genome gives researchers the opportunity to link cancer phenotypes to genotypes.
+Targeted next generation sequencing can be a cost-effective, faster alternative to whole genome sequencing if researchers already know what regions of the genome will provide helpful data.
+However, many cancers have an unknown genetic background, so sequencing the whole genome gives researchers the opportunity to link cancer phenotypes to genotypes.
 Whole genome sequencing is the best approach for discovery science or data mining which can help identify new variants.
 It also provides a comparison of tumor DNA profiles to that of normal DNA samples to determine novel cancer variants in both coding and non-coding regions of the genome.

 Whole genome sequencing can be used to compare the whole genomes of tumor tissues to normal tissues to find point mutations and other aberrations.
-Identifying differences gives clinicians information about how to treat the tumor without damaging healthy tissue.
 Tumor-normal sequencing compares the sequence of tumor tissues to healthy tissues using next generation sequencing data.
-The comparison can identify
+The comparison can identify:

 Whole genome sequencing is a type of next generation sequencing.
 After genomic material is extracted from the sample, libraries must be prepared.
-Library prep includes the addition of adapters to identify the samples or molecules in the sample and to help the DNA adhere to the sequencing apparatus.
+Library prep involves the addition of adapters to identify the samples or molecules in the sample and help the DNA adhere to the sequencing apparatus.

 Every experiment needs controls to guarantee results.
 The performance of your next generation sequencing experiments can be tracked using synthetic DNA fragments.
 Read about the applications of gBlocks Gene Fragments as sequencing controls.